Courseiva

 Why this answer

-An SLA is a documented agreement between a service provider and a customer that defines the level of service expected.
-Option A is correct.
-Option B describes OLA.
+A Service Level Agreement (SLA) is a documented agreement between a service provider and a customer that defines the level of service expected, including agreed service targets.
+Option A is incorrect because listing all services is more typical of a service catalog.
+Option B is incorrect because it describes an Operational Level Agreement (OLA), which defines internal support targets between IT teams.

 MCQhard